-Roadmap for the integration
+Conclusions and Future Work

+The start of the piloting phase of the LTOS platform and the related services requires the completion of a number of activities :

+The definition of the LTOS portal Terms and Conditions [timeline: April 2016];

+The setup of the structures (team, processes) needed to support the LTOS platform and service operations including SLAs and OLAs [timeline: April 2016];

+The integration of the LTOS portal with the operational structures of EGI like monitoring.

+The improvement of the user experience through the LTOS portal according to the customer review outcomes reported in M5.1; a second review of the ergonomics of the GUI will be conducted subject to the successful completion of the pilot phase. [timeline: May 2016];

+The finalization of the LTOS business model defining the suppliers and the related underpinning agreements/operational level agreements [timeline: May 2016];

-Building on the experience of the NGIs supporting their national LTOS users the following priorities can be identified for the integration of new services in the LTOS platform, to be integrated in parallel with the SGs currently under integration.
+The definition of the LTOS service business plan to provide a rich set of LTOS services, building on the experience of the NGIs supporting their national LTOS users.
+The following initial priorities have been identified for the provisioning of new LTOS services in addition to the Science Gateways currently under integration.
+Products for cluster computing on demand and VM management are needed and will be evaluated [timeline: June 2016.

 Direct access to HTC computing.
-This is the highest priority based on the use cases listed by the NGIs through the survey, and based on the availability of the resources.
-HTC computing is the most available service in EGI, and therefore it is the service for which the pool of resources could be expanded more easily, having more resource providers who could potentially contribute to it.
+This is the highest priority based on the use cases listed by the NGIs through the survey.
+HTC computing is the most common service in EGI, and therefore it is the service for which the pool of resources could be expanded more easily, having more resource providers who could potentially contribute to it.

-The Catania SG, WS-PGRADE and QCG can all use HTC resources, but the requirements suggest that simpler access modes are made available.
+The Catania SG, WS-PGRADE and QCG can all use HTC resources, but the requirements suggest that simpler access modes are necessary.
 In the context of the EGI LTOS platform, command line access is not possible – at the moment – since users should not be allowed to manipulate the X509 credentials generated by the token server.
-DIRAC is a workload management system which can support basic job submission, and its integration can improve the experience of the users.
-At the moment of writing EGI is evaluating with the DIRAC team the feasibility of the technical integration of DIRAC as described in section 3.4.
-Once confirmed the feasibility of the integration, the technical developments should be relatively small, an initial assessment of the timeline would be mid 2016.
+DIRAC is a workload management system that can support basic job submission, and its integration can improve the experience of the users.
+At the moment of writing EGI is evaluating with the DIRAC team the feasibility of its technical integration as described in section 3.4.
+Technical developments have been estimated to be limited [timeline: June 2016..

-Direct access to cloud computing

-At the moment there is no cloud access from the LTOS platform, but extensions planned for the science gateways will enable this type of resource as well.
+Direct access to cloud computing.
+No cloud access from the LTOS platform is currently possible, but extensions already planned for the LTOS science gateways will enable this type of resource as well.

 Slipstream broker could be one solution to be adopted to allow users to span multiple sites with the VMs instantiations.
 Slipstream is being evaluated with the federated cloud with other EGI-related activities, with particular focus on the support for the federating interfaces promoted by the EGI federated cloud.

-Based on the results of the testing, and the feasibility of the technical integration of slipstream, EGI will evaluate during the 2016 the offering of cloud resources to the LTOS through this tool.
+Based on the results of the testing, and the feasibility of the technical integration of slipstream, EGI will evaluate the offering of cloud resources to the LTOS through this tool.

-Storage services
+The VM management capabilities of the Application Database will be integrated in [timeline: Sep 2016

-iRODS is the solution offered by NGI France, and it seems to satisfy the needs of the LTOS users.
-Before integrating iRODS with the LTOS platform, we are considering to wait the results of the open data platform under development in EGI-Engage, and possibly offer with this service also a LTOS flavour.
+Storage. iRODS is the solution offered by NGI France, and it seems to satisfy the needs of the LTOS users.
+Different solutions will be evaluated, including iRODS and the EGI Open Data Platform being developed in WP4 [timeline: June 2016

 Conclusions